 Interviewing family members and friends is clearly a form of research, but interviews alone are usually not enough to give your stories the depth they require.
 For that, you need formal research.

 Tag Archives | family stories

 The following is excerpted from the memoir My Eye Fell Into the Soup.
 Additional excerpts will follow on Saturdays.
-We hope to publish the e-version of the book on May 30, 2017, and the hard copy sometime in June.
 Martha began writing a journal before I knew her, and she wrote consistently for the 31 years we were together.
 My own habit of writing a record of my life began in my early twenties—in 1970. […]

 As was the custom in the colony, the wedding was set for a date soon after the contract signing.
 These were exceptional times.
 Winter was just three months away, and if Barthélémi and Marthe were to survive the long, cold months at the new farm in Chateau-Richer, there was much to be done.
 Until she […]